Remembering September 11th, 2001.

 So, today, we remember the loss of so many in New York City, in a somber field in Pennsylvania, and in the strategic halls of the Pentagon, and many more lost in battles since -- some of those battles still raging today.
 May we be mindful and resolute that all of their deaths, like their lives, shall continue to have meaning to all Americans.

-Since 9/11, nearly 8,000 military members, DOD civilians, and military contractors, all US citizens, have paid the ultimate price for our country on the battlefield.
+Since 9/11, nearly 8,000 military members, DOD civilians, and military contractors, all US citizens, have paid the ultimate price for our country on the battlefields in Iraq and Afghanistan.
 While at the same time, almost 16,000 more service members have died from issues relating to substance abuse, motor vehicle accidents, and training exercises.
 And, while estimates range, approximately 130,000 veterans died from suicide during that same period, Sept.
 2001, to Sept.
 2019.
 Please let that sink in a moment.

 To the families of those who perished that day, and to those we have lost in Iraq and Afghanistan since, and especially to those that are still with us today, yet struggling because of there experiences since 9/11, know that the suffering you have endured drives us in our mission today and every day.

 On this day of remembrance, we will speak their names, we will honor their memory in positive ways, and at The Warrior Connection, we will continue our efforts to improve the lives and the overall well-being of our veterans and their families, through our healing work.

 If you'd like to join us in our efforts, or you'd like to learn more about The Warrior Connection, we'd love your support.
 Please CLICK HERE.

 The Warrior Connection, Inc.